Keep Coming To God

 Now there was a certain man of Ramathaim-zohim, of mount Ephraim, and his name was Elkanah, the son of Jeroham, the son of Elihu, the son of Tohu, the son of Zuph, an Ephrathite.
 And he had two wives, the name of the one was Hannah, and the name of the other Peninnah: and Peninnah had children, but Hannah had no children – 1st Samuel 1:1-2.

 Elkanah’s name meant God has created or possessed.
-Elkanah was the son of Jeroham, he was a priest and had two wives whom lived with him in Ramathaimzophim.
-Peninnah who bore him children and Hannah whom though barren, was his favorite.
-When at last Hannah bore a son, Elkanah accompanied her to Shiloh, were they presented their son Samuel to the Lord.
+Elkanah was the son of Jeroham, he was a priest and had two wives who lived with him in Ramathaimzophim.
+Peninnah who bore him children and Hannah who though barren, was his favorite.
+When at last Hannah bore a son, Elkanah accompanied her to Shiloh, where they presented their son Samuel to the Lord.

 Many times when trouble comes, Christians blame God, they stop attending church, they stop praying rather than continuing to pray and believe God for what they’re asking for.
 Peninnah was a member of the family, her adversary went with her to the house of worship.
-According to the Bible, Peninnah, Hannah and Elkanah went yearly to Shiloh to worship, Hannah didn’t allow her adversary to keep her from presenting herself before God.
-Everyone of us have an adversary, and sometimes the adversary can be sitting besides us at church to make us focus on them rather than focusing on God.
+According to the Bible, Peninnah, Hannah, and Elkanah went yearly to Shiloh to worship, Hannah didn’t allow her adversary to keep her from presenting herself before God.
+Every one of us has an adversary, and sometimes the adversary can be sitting beside us at church to make us focus on them rather than focusing on God.
 The adversary can be in our home, but we can’t allow the adversary to keep us from coming before God who is our helper and redeemer, who is a shelter and resting place, who is our Father.

 When we have sinned, or reacted in a way that didn’t reflect Jesus’ character whether than running to God for help or the church, we allow shame to separate us from God and the body of Christ, this is when we will feel alone, weak, helpless and cut off from other believers, so focused on our troubles that we forget to watch for danger, this is when we’re vulnerable to Satan’s attack.
 As Christians, we must stay focus as a solider of Jesus Christ, we must stay alert, watchful, and prayerful.
 Even in the house of God, we have to be watchful for the attack of the enemy, he comes in different forms and different ways.
 Its our spiritual duty to know when he’s walking to and fro seeking to find who he can devour.
 As Christians, we can’t focus on the actions of an individual, but discern the root cause that is causing them to act as they do and deal with the spirit rather than the individual.